 What about curdling?

-The drink itself won’t curdle, but the acidity in coffee and citrus can make milk or cream curdle.
+The drink itself will not curdle, but the acidity in coffee and citrus can make milk or cream curdle.
 If you’ve ever made the mistake of adding lemon and cream to your tea, you know what that looks like.
 But lemons are significantly more acidic than oranges, so adding cream to your coffee orange juice is a lot less likely to curdle.
 If you want to avoid this issue altogether, drink your coffee orange juice black!

 Trying Coffee Orange Juice

 When you’re ready to give this unusual drink a try, where can you find it?
-There’s one state where coffee orange juice drinks have really taken off: Arizona.
+There’s one state where coffee and orange juice drinks have taken off: Arizona.
 A coffee shop called Infusion started serving a version of this called the “SprOJ” back in 2017.

 It’s a mixture of espresso and orange juice — blended to form a not entirely appetizing brown color — with an earthy, slightly sweet flavor.
 This version has a frothy top, sort of like a nitro coffee, and is served over ice.

 You might see other versions of the coffee-and-citrus drink in your local coffee shops.
 Lemon is a much more common mixer, though.
 You can always whip up a mazagran (Portuguese lemon coffee) or a coffee lemonade at home!